What is pre-employment screening (PES)?

 What can be screened via pre-employment screening?

-The following can be screened prior to hiring a candidate:
+The following can be screened prior to hiring a candidate or potential employee:

 - Credentials / education